TotalGriffLock/opnsense-plugin-phpipamagent/README.md

 # opnsense-plugin-phpipamagent
-A plugin for OPNsense to run the PHP IPAM agent directly on the firewall
+A plugin for OPNsense to run the PHP IPAM scan agent directly on the firewall

 ## Description
 This plugin uses the phpIPAM agent from https://github.com/phpipam/phpipam-agent/ and deploys it onto an OPNsense firewall as a plugin.